 Read Short Books

-I am still not that person who can read a long book with great speed.
-Once I got a 600 pages long book for Review and it took me ages to finish that book.
+I am still not that person who can read books with great speed.
+Once I got a 600-page long book as a review copy, and it took me ages to finish that book.
 It was a good experience though.
-But my comfort zone of reading is a maximum of 400 pages.
-If you are a beginner reader, always go for short reads and improve your reading capacity gradually.
+But, my comfort zone is still around 350- 400 pages.
+If you are a beginner, always go for short reads and improve your reading capacity gradually.
 It is very important to set realistic goals if you wish to achieve something in life.
 Reading short books really helped me stick to reading.

 Set Reading Goals